Comments on the PHOTO above ...

 "Mellow Yellow" ... it's a 1970 Ducati Jupiter 450!
 To learn more, see the conversation below **

 TO ENJOY OUR WEEKLY *DIALOGUE, PLEASE SCROLL DOWN BELOW THE SITE INSTRUCTIONS, etc.

-*LATEST DIALOGUE UPDATE: Conversation for the week of February 10 - 17, 2016
+*LATEST DIALOGUE UPDATE: Conversation for the week of April 27, 2016 to May 4, 2016.

 (Site Instructions:) Hello Thumper Enthusiasts, I'm Jack Robinson (FSSNOC #000), your club Director.
 It is an honor to introduce you to our own version of an online bulletin board that FSSNOC folks affectionately call THE THUMPER GARAGE.
 This mini-venue is in addition to our legendary hard copy THUMPER NEWS quarterly magazine.
 After viewing this page, please visit our other pages on this site.